dotnet/csharplang/spec/classes.md

 When a property is specified as an auto-property, a hidden, unnamed, backing field is automatically available for the property, and any semicolon-only accessors are implemented to read from and write to that backing field.
 The hidden backing field is in scope in all accessors and can be referenced directly using the `field` keyword.
 Because the field is unnamed, it cannot be used in a `nameof` expression.

+If the auto-property does not have a set accessor the backing field can still be assigned to in the body of a constructor of the enclosing class.
+Such an assignment assigns directly to the readonly backing field of the property.

 If the auto-property has only a semicolon-only get accessor, the backing field is considered `readonly` ([Readonly fields](classes.md#readonly-fields)).
-Just like a `readonly` field, a getter-only auto-property can also be assigned to in the body of a constructor of the enclosing class.
-Such an assignment assigns directly to the readonly backing field of the property.

 An auto-property may optionally have a *property_initializer*, which is applied directly to the backing field as a *variable_initializer* ([Variable initializers](classes.md#variable-initializers)).